-Internationally known for his innovative and inspiring hymn festivals and for his creative work with children, Michael Burkhardt is in frequent demand as a clinician, recitalist, and hymn festival leader, through out the US and abroad.
+Internationally known for his innovative and inspiring hymn festivals and for his creative work with children, Michael Burkhardt is in frequent demand as a clinician, recitalist, and hymn festival leader, through out the U.S. and abroad.

-Michael is a graduate of Carthage College, Kenosha, WI.
+Dr. Burkhardt is a graduate of Carthage College, Kenosha, WI.
 He earned his M.M. degree from Southern Methodist University, Dallas, TX, and his D.M.A. degree from Arizona State University, Tempe, AZ.